cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

-The region with extreme coverage overlaps with one of the regions on the [ENCODE Blacklist](https://www.nature.com/articles/s41598-019-45839-z), a comprehensive list of regions which are troublesome for high-throughput Next-Generation Sequencing (NGS) aligners.
+The region with extreme coverage overlaps with one of the regions on the [ENCODE Blacklist](https://www.nature.com/articles/s41598-019-45839-z), a comprehensive list of regions which are troublesome for high-throughput NGS aligners.
 These regions tend to have a very high variance in mappability due to repetitive elements such as satellite, centromeric and telomeric repeats.

 Shall we try and look at the alignment before that region?
 Let's create a new region file.